 CSO/CCM Diversity Fellowship

-CCM and the Cincinnati Symphony Orchestra (CSO) are now accepting applications for the 2021-23 Class of CSO/CCM Diversity Fellows.
+CCM and the Cincinnati Symphony Orchestra (CSO) will begin accepting applications for the 2022-24 Class of CSO/CCM Diversity Fellows on September 1.
 Applications and pre-screen materials are due December 1.

 Funded by The Andrew W. Mellon Foundation, the CSO/CCM Diversity Fellowship is a prestigious performance fellowship program for exceptional string players.